Hunter Biden's family shows up for jury selection. Who is Melissa Cohen Biden?

 The trial focuses on − and really all started with − an odd incident involving Hunter Biden and Hallie Biden at a Delaware grocery store in October 2018.

-It was there, at Janssen's Market, that Hallie Biden threw away Hunter Biden's gun after she searched his vehicle and found it in the center console.
+It was there, at Janssen's Market, that Hallie Biden threw away Hunter Biden's gun after she searched his truck and found it in the center console.

 Hunter Biden was dating Hallie Biden, the widow of his brother, Beau, at the time.
 The two started seeing each other in 2016.